Glossary

 A New Zealand university, institute of technology, polytechnic or wānanga.

-Tier one sponsor (RFSC)
+Tier 1 sponsor (RFSC)

 An eligible sponsor who has registered as a sponsor under the Refugee Family Support Category and either: